Jazan Province: Geography

-Though the climate on the highlands is similar to the relatively wetter climate of Asir, the coastal regions of Jazan province are part of Tihamah, probably the hottest place in the country, with mean maximum temperatures ranging from 40 °C (104 °F) in July to 31 °C (88 °F) in January.
+Though the climate in the highlands is similar to the relatively wetter climate of Asir, the coastal regions of Jazan province are part of Tihamah, probably the hottest place in the country, with mean maximum temperatures ranging from 40 °C (104 °F) in July to 31 °C (88 °F) in January.
 High humidity from coastal lagoons makes the climate even less bearable than it would be otherwise.
 Rainfall is extremely low at less than 75 millimetres (3 inches) per year.

-Sabya is located in the center between the mountain and the beach.
+The city of Sabya is located midway between the mountains and the beach.

+Wadi Lajab

+Wadi Lajab is a valley located in the Ar Rayth Governorate in the north-eastern part of Jazan Province.
+It is one of the most popular tourist sites in the province.
+The valley was formed by an ancient geological fault dating back to the era of African tectonic movements, creating a deep canyon with soaring cliffs, flowing streams, and lush greenery.

+Stretching approximately 11 km from north to south, Wadi Lajab is characterized by narrow, winding passages between towering rock walls ranging from 300 to 800 m in height.
+Unlike the typical dry valleys found in the Arabian Peninsula, Wadi Lajab contains running water throughout much of the year.

+The unique rock formations within the valley display a variety of colours and rock types, including granite, basalt, metamorphic rocks, setting them apart from the surrounding mountains.
+The valley’s sides are covered by thick moss, small shrubs and bright, green ferns alongside towering trees.

 Governorates

 The province is divided into 16 governorates, classified into categories A and B based on the availability of services, with Jizan serving as the capital and administrative center of the province.
-Jizan had a population of 200,911 (2022).
+Jizan has a population of 200,911 (2022).